-By nature one stationary thing can keep it’s balance only and only if it has at least three anchors.
+By nature, one stationary thing can keep balance only if it has at least three anchors.
 Like a tripod.
-On two wheels, you need another complementary leg which can be a forward vector like speed or luck, good or bad.
+On two wheels, you need another complementary leg which can be a forward vector-like, or you need speed and luck, good or bad.

-Recently my best friend Mustafa had an accident while he was at a training session on his bicycle.
+A good friend of mine had an accident while he was at a training session on his bicycle.
 He suddenly lost grip and went down hitting his head to pavement.
-It was such a sudden hit that he is still in semi-coma status and we all of his friends and family are waiting him to recover.
+A serious crash that took months of hospital to recover.
 How can a bicycle be so dangerous?
-This sad experience restarted me to think about how safe really a bicycle or motorcycle is.
+This painful event restarted me to think about how safe really a bicycle or motorcycle is.

 A bicycle is a great hobby.
-It makes you commute to work, do training, and even travel.
+Commute to work, do training, and travel.
 And by doing those in a proper way, your health improves followed by improvement in attitude towards mad human beings rushing through the chaos of large cities.
 This wonderful world comes with its drawbacks.
 The most important concern is safety.
 Unless you are riding your bicycle in a recreational area without other road users then danger awaits you.
 At speed around 20-30 km/h your bicycle can turn into an extremely dangerous device.
-The road furnitures & fittings, pushing car drivers and the countless hazards in a city can all turn biker’s life into hell.
+The road furniture & fittings, pushing car drivers and the countless hazards in a city can all turn biker’s life into hell.
 Normally you would say that that speed is not too much.
-Yes it is, but the relative low speed in urban areas comes with very little protective gear.
+Yes, it is, but the relatively low speed in urban areas comes with little protective gear.
 A cyclist going through traffic at 20-30 km/h speed without any protection other than a partially covering takes greater risks than a motorcyclist on full gear.

-Bicycle became a top class hobby after the introduction of highly engineered and designed bicycles.
-And because of the looks and the prices it somehow became a hobby of top class, highly educated people.
-At this point people stop thinking about hazards or ignore them.
-People think about the branded helmet will save their lives.
-The superb bicycle that they have can easily speed up to 50 km/h.
-They forget that their bike is just 10 kgs and how vulnerable they are.
-A bicycle can easily change direction with a minor push on the handlebar and the taxi driver talking to his customer can not even realise the presence of the rider.
+The bicycle became a popular hobby after the introduction of highly engineered and well-designed bicycles.
+At this point people stop thinking about hazards or ignore them: a good helmet will save lives.
+The modern bicycle than can easily speed up to 50 km/h. on less than 10 Kg. vehicle that can easily change direction with a minor push on the handlebar.

 Let’s come to motorcycles.
-Ok motorcycle riders wear more than bicycle riders wears.
+Ok, motorcycle riders wear more than bicycle riders wears.
 Good gear looks special and very protective: but, how protective?
-Here we face the same issue: a modern motorcycle with cornering ABS, three level traction control, lowered centre of gravity; will never save your life unless you change your mentality.
+Here we face the same issue: a modern motorcycle with cornering ABS, multi-level traction control, lowered centre of gravity; will never save your life unless you change your mentality.

 The best protector remain your brain.

-All two wheelers have a natural (gravity ridden) tendency to go down flat.
-Whenever you stop thinking on two wheelers, inertia takes affect and acts.
+All two-wheelers have a natural (gravity ridden) tendency to go down flat.
+Whenever you stop thinking on two-wheelers, inertia takes effect and acts.
 Your moving body wants to move further but it can do so only if the brain is in control, if you consciously continue thinking and evaluating.